developerBlogs/developerBlogs.github.io/_posts/2020-07-26-understanding_oauth2.0_and_openId_connect.markdown

 <div class="col-lg-9 col-md-9 mx-auto pt-3">
 ## OpenID Connect as Authentication.

 OAuth 2.0 APIs can be used for both authentication and authorization.
-For the authentication part we can use the <a href="https://openid.net/connect/" target="_blank">**OpenID Connect** </a> which is a simple identity layer on top of the OAuth 2.0 protocol.
+For the authentication part we can use the <a href="https://openid.net/connect/" rel="noreferrer" target="_blank">**OpenID Connect** </a> which is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the resource owner to obtain basic profile information about them before the whole authorization process.

 For this to work we need to add an additional scope as 'openid' in the request.